Limiting

 Limiting, as its name suggests, will limit the response you get from our API to a specific amount.
 Limiting your API responses can come in handy when you want to avoid big API responses.
 In this tutorial, we'll show you how limiting is used and why it may be handy for you.
 Let's go!

-Furthermore, as discussed in our includes tutorial, we’ll enrich the response with an include.
+Furthermore, as discussed in our tutorial, we’ll enrich the response with an include.
 In this case, we’ll use the include called fixtures

 The below request will give you all the fixtures of the 20/21 season of the Scottish Premiership (season id: 17141).